jamtrip7/README-generator/README.md

 ## Credits:

-    Google / Codecademy / A Smarter Way To Learn JavaScript
+    Google / YouTube / Codecademy / A Smarter Way To Learn JavaScript

 ## License:
     For more information about the license, click on the link below.